burakkarabekir/IngCase/README.md

 **ViewModel:** Can have simple UI logic but most of the time just gets the data from UseCase

 **UseCase:** Contains all business rules and they written in the manner of single responsibility principle

+**Repository:** Single source of data.
+Responsible to get data from one or more data sources

 ## Tech Stack